maxtara/Spotijjjy/README.md

 The oauth token needs to be stored to be refreshed, there are currently two storage options, DynamoDB or a file, specified in the STORE option below.
 If storing the oauth token in DynamoDB, the key to store it is 'spotijjjy_token'.

+If using the DynamoDB store, boto3 is required - pip install boto3

 ### CLI Usage